 - ProSe Direct Discovery, including ProSe open Direct Discovery and restricted Direct Discovery, and

-- ProSe UE-to-Network Relay Discovery and UE-to-UE Relay Discovery, and
+- ProSe UE-to-Network Relay Discovery and

 - ProSe Direct communication, including Broadcast and Groupcast Direct Communication and Unicast Direct Communication, and

-- ProSe Direct Communication via ProSe UE-to-Network Relay and UE-to-UE Relay.
+- ProSe Direct Communication via ProSe UE-to-Network Relay.

 Details on the interfaces and functions can be found in TS 32.240 [5] for the general architecture components Nchf is described in TS 32.290 [6].